Tim Mohr

-Tim Mohr is a New York-based translator, writer, and editor.

-Biography
+Timothy Crail Mohr (15 December 1969 – 31 March 2025) was a New York-based translator, writer and editor.
+Early experiences working as a deejay in Berlin led Mohr to a career as a translator of German literature and as a chronicler of the Berlin music scene.
+Later in life, Mohr worked with celebrity musicians like Paul Stanley as a close collaborator, helping them to write the stories of their lives.
+His translation work was nominated for multiple prizes and awarded the Best Translated Book Award.

+Early life

+Timothy Crail Mohr was born in Baltimore on 15 December 1969.
+His father, James, is a former history professor who has worked at the University of Maryland, Baltimore County and the University of Oregon.
+Mohr graduated from Yale University in 1992.

+Work

+Writing

 Mohr's narrative history of East German punk rock and the role the movement played in bringing down the Berlin Wall and in forming the culture of 21st century Berlin was published in German by Heyne in March 2017 as Stirb nicht im Warteraum der Zukunft: Die ostdeutschen Punks und der Fall der Mauer and in English by Algonquin Books on 11 September 2018 as Burning Down the Haus: Punk Rock, Revolution, and the Fall of the Berlin Wall.
 Vogue magazine said the book was "a joy in the way it brings back punk's fury and high stakes", while the Wall Street Journal wrote, "Mr. Mohr has written an important work of Cold War cultural history."
 Rolling Stone called Burning Down the Haus "a thrilling and essential social history that details the rebellious youth movement that helped change the world," and named it a book of the year.
 It was also listed as a book of the year by Rough Trade, NPR music staff, Longreads, Bookpage, Amazon, and the Chicago Public Library; the book was also long-listed for the Andrew Carnegie Medal for Excellence in Nonfiction.

+Translation

-As a literary translator, he has translated the German novels Guantanamo, by Dorothea Dieckmann (published in the U.S. by Soft Skull and in the U.K. by Duckworth), Wetlands and Wrecked by Charlotte Roche (both published in the U.S. by Grove/Atlantic and in the U.K. by 4th Estate), Broken Glass Park, The Hottest Dishes of the Tartar Cuisine, Just Call Me Superhero, Baba Dunja's Last Love, and My Grandmother's Braid by Alina Bronsky (all published worldwide by Europa Editions), Tiger Milk by Stefanie de Velasco, The Second Rider, by Alex Beer, and two novels by Wolfgang Herrndorf: Tschick, published in English as Why We Took the Car, and Sand.
+As a literary translator, he translated the German novels Guantanamo, by Dorothea Dieckmann (published in the U.S. by Soft Skull and in the U.K. by Duckworth), Wetlands and Wrecked by Charlotte Roche (both published in the U.S. by Grove/Atlantic and in the U.K. by 4th Estate), Broken Glass Park, The Hottest Dishes of the Tartar Cuisine, Just Call Me Superhero, Baba Dunja's Last Love, and My Grandmother's Braid by Alina Bronsky (all published worldwide by Europa Editions), Tiger Milk by Stefanie de Velasco, The Second Rider, by Alex Beer, and two novels by Wolfgang Herrndorf: Tschick, published in English as Why We Took the Car, and Sand.

 Guantanamo was the recipient of the Three Percent award for best translation of 2007.
 The Hottest Dishes was named to Publishers Weekly's Best Books of 2011 list and the Los Angeles Public Library's Best Books of 2011, and nominated for the 2013 IMPAC Dublin literary award.
 Tiger Milk was also long-listed for the IMPAC Dublin award.